hvuSyslogic/EdgeFabricTutorials/jsc8_tutorial/README.md

 Collections are where you keep your actual data.
 There are actually two types of collections but for now we only need one.

-Like databases, you need a handle before you can do anything to it:
+Like fabrics, you need a handle before you can do anything to it:
 ```js
 collection = fabric.collection('firstCollection');
 ```
 Again notice that it executes immediately.
-Unlike databases, the collection doesn’t have to already exist before we can create the handle.
+Unlike fabrics, the collection doesn’t have to already exist before we can create the handle.

 ### Creating a collection
 We have a handle but in order to put actual data in the collection we need to create it: